Revised: 4 Oct 2016; 11 Mar, Apr 20 & 30 Aug 2017; 13 Aug & 24-25 Sept 2018.

 By the time of her death in 1939, from heart disease, Margaret and Harry were living in Long Island and had four children: Raymond, Grace, Warren, and William Berchoff.
 Another child, Davis Berchoff, died in 1920, age 2 or 3.
 She may have lost touch with her sister in Canada by 1939.
 In any case, her husband never passed on the news of her death.
 Not knowing that Margaret was long dead, Grandma’s children tried to inform her of their mother’s death in 1958, using the last address they had which was: 102 Randall Avenue, Nassau County, Long Island, New York.
 I later discovered that the address should have included the name of the town “Elmont”.
 In any case, the family had moved by this time and Harry had re-married.

-In 1999, I was going through old papers and photographs that had belonged to my mother and found photographs of Margaret and her four children.
+In 1999, I was going through old papers and photographs that had belonged to my mother and found labelled photographs of Margaret’s four children which are reproduced below.
 I immediately noticed that in my earlier searches I had misspelled her married name as “Birchoff”.
 With the correct spelling of their surname I started searching in a Long Island telephone directory online and found two Berchoffs.
 I decided to call the one named William since that was a family name.
 The man I spoke to turned out to be Margaret and Harry’s grandson and my second cousin.
 He put me in touch with a female cousin, Joyce Jobes, daughter of Margaret’s son Raymond Berchoff, from whom I learned a lot about Margaret and her life in the U.S.

 - Phillis Allan Brownlees (1889-1929) She was born on April 12, 1889 in Gateshead, County Durham.
 She is with her parents in the 1891 Census, and with her father in 1901.
 Her mother died in 1897 when she was only eight and her father died in 1908 when she was nineteen.